 Input variables 1.
-Parameter: RogaDAQ16 - 2.
+Parameter: RogaDAQ16 2.
 Parameter: Channel Oversampling sets a new value for oversampling for the selected RogaDAQ16 and the selected channel OnlineCalc set online signal processing to a new value Countermode set a new counting mode for counters CounterEdge determines the edge of the specified counter input CounterPreset sets a new preset value for the selected counter channel (pulse measurements only) CounterRslt sets the resolution of the selected counter channel (frequency measurements only) OnlineScale specifies if the selected RogaDAQ16 has to use online scaling OnlineScaleFile determines the file out of which the data for online scaling have to be loaded Output Variables 1.
 Parameter: RogaDAQ16 2.
-Parameter: Channel Wave Form Generat FuncGen_Function sets a new output function for the specified channel FuncGen_Ampl sets a new amplitude for the specified channel FunkGen_Offset sets a new offset for the specified channel FunkGen_Phase sets a new phase for the desired channel FunkGen_Multipl sets a new multiplier for the selected channel FunkGen_BaseFreq sets the base frequency for output of the wave form generator for the selected RogaDAQ16 FuncGen_NoV sets the number of sampling points for the selected RogaDAQ16 Function_INO v sets the number of sampling points for the selected RogaDAQ10 Pulse Width Output PWM_Out_BaseFreq sets a new base frequency for pulse width output Global Trigger Variables 1.
+Parameter: Channel Wave Form Generate Dr: FuncGen_Function sets a new output function for the specified channel FuncGen_Ampl sets a new amplitude for the specified channel FunkGen_Offset sets a new offset for the specified channel FunkGen_Phase sets a new phase for the desired channel FunkGen_Multipl sets a new multiplier for the selected channel FunkGen_BaseFreq sets the base frequency for output of the wave form generator for the selected RogaDAQ16 FuncGen_NoV sets the number of sampling points for the selected RogaDAQ16 Pulse Width Output PWM_Out_BaseFreq sets a new base frequency for pulse width output Global Trigger Variables 1.
 Parameter: RogaDAQ16